-Aside from the Pergamon Altar, the museum also showcases two reconstructed building facades: the Market Gate of Miletus and the Ishtar Gate of Babylon.
-These architectural marvels offer a glimpse into the ancient cities they once adorned.
+Aside from the Pergamon Altar, the museum also showcases two reconstructed building facades: the frieze of the Market Gate of Miletus and the frieze of the Ishtar Gate of Babylon.
+These architectural works give people an idea of what these cities used to look like.

 The Must-See Exhibits

-The Pergamon Museum boasts an array of captivating exhibits from different periods and cultures.
+The Pergamon Museum again offers a number of interesting exhibits that are from other periods and culture.
 Here are some highlights you won’t want to miss:

 Practical Information